jonsterling/agda-calf/README.md

   - Refinement of the bound `gcd/depth` -- the theorem `gcd/depth≤gcd/depth/closed` states that the cost of `gcd` is bounded by `suc ∘ fib⁻¹`.

 ### [`Examples.Queue`](./src/Examples/Queue.agda)
-- An implementation of [front-back queues](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)#Amortized_queue).
+- A **calf** implementation of [Batched queues](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)#Amortized_queue).
+- Specification of the cost model as the number of list iterations via the axiom `list/ind/cons`.
-- Upper bounds on the cost of individual enqueue and dequeue operations.
+- Upper bounds on the cost of individual enqueue and dequeue operations:
+  - The theorem `enq≤enq/cost` stating that enqueue has zero cost.
+  - The theorem `deq≤deq/cost` stating that dequeue has linear cost.
-- Amortized analysis of sequences of enqueue and dequeue operations.
+- Amortized analysis of sequences of enqueue and dequeue operations:
+  - The theorem `acost≤2*|l|` stating that the amortized cost of a sequence of queue operations is at most twice the length of the sequence.

 ## Parallel